 After an arrest, you already know that you may be facing serious legal consequences.
 Consulting with an experienced criminal lawyer who deals with criminal defense issues in Massachusetts every day can help you work through all the complexities which may leave you feeling overwhelmed.

-If you are arrested on a criminal charge, you will have to appear in court (usually district court, however if you are indicted on a felony charge, you may end up in Superior court)
+If you are arrested on a criminal charge, you will have to appear in court.
+Most Massachusetts arrest offenses are heard in District Court, but if you are indicted on a felony charge, you may end up in Superior Court.

 Here are the general steps in the process for most criminal legal matters in Massachusetts District Courts: